Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

     ImmersiveSpace {
       ImmersiveView()
         .environment(handTrackingModel)
-        // If you want to render objects over the user's hands,
+        // Allows you to render things over the user's hands.
-        // then this is useful (but optional):
+        // Useful for debug visualizations
         .upperLimbVisibility(.hidden)
     }
   }
 }
 ```
+{{% img-subtitle %}}
+*This code sets up the main application structure, initializing the view models and configuring the immersive space with the necessary environment models.*
+{{% /img-subtitle %}}

 ### Hand Tracking Provider Setup